Front of Shake Shack in Cary – nctriangledining.com

 Hopefully your buzzer goes off pretty quickly and you can grab your food at the front counter.
 Shake Shack serves up its food on aluminum trays and in paper containers and baskets, take-out eats are neatly packed together in a paper bag.
 And I can tell you that getting your food at Shake Shack is pretty exciting given the wonderfully, savory aromas emanating from the building.
 When you get back to your table with your eats, you’ll immediately notice some nice little touches.
 Shake Shack uses soft, Martins potato buns for their sandwiches and they are grilled on the insides.
 All the cheese is very nicely melted over your burger and the lettuce and tomato is sliced perfectly to just cover up your patty and make for easier eating.
 I recommend going with the double for any burgers, Shake Shack use 1/4 lb. patties of an Angus beef blend.
 And 100% cage-free chicken for its chicken sandwiches, the quality of ingredients here is obvious.

-The SmokeShack burger is your other beef option and it adds in crispy bacon, peppers and savory Shack sauce!
+The SmokeShack burger is your other beef option and it adds in crispy bacon, peppers, and savory Shack sauce!
 While I liked this burger, my 2nd visit resulted in a patty that was a bit over-cooked.
-If you’re not in the mood for beef, Shake Shack’s Chick n Shack is a wonderful take on the classic Southern chicken sandwich and features a thick, seasoned chicken breast with mayo, shredded lettuce and fresh bread and butter pickles with just enough snap and tang.
-A great alternative if you’re not up for a hamburger.
+If you’re not in the mood for beef, Shake Shack’s Chick n Shack is a wonderful take on the classic Southern chicken sandwich and features a thick, seasoned chicken breast with mayo, shredded lettuce, and fresh bread and butter pickles with just enough snap and tang.
+A great alternative if you’re not up for a hamburger and a chicken sandwich that’s been lauded as one of the best in the nation.
 And yes, those Shake Shack crinkle fries are quite good with crispy edges, perfect for dipping in the condiment of your choice.